RafaBrito008/ImageSharpeningFilters/README.md

 - `SmoothingFilters`: Static methods for applying average, median, and Gaussian filters.
 - `SharpeningFilters`: Static methods for applying convolution, Laplacian, Sobel, Prewitt, and Roberts filters.
 - `ImageProcessorApp`: Main class to handle the GUI and image processing operations.

-## Note
-This application is intended for educational and experimental use.
-Performance may vary depending on the image size and the computing resources available.